Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 1. Crochet Jellyfish

-This adorable jellyfish amigurumi from Okie Girl Bling N Things is one of the most popular free crochet ocean toys patterns available online.
+This adorable jellyfish amigurumi from Okie Girl Bling N Things is one of the most popular sea-creature patterns available online.
 The pattern uses a simple dome shape for the bell and curly tentacles made with chain loops.
-It works up quickly in worsted weight yarn and is perfect for beginners who want to try amigurumi for the first time.
+It works up quickly in worsted weight yarn and works well for beginners who want to try amigurumi for the first time.
 You can make a whole jellyfish family in different colors.

 Get the Free Jellyfish Pattern from Okie Girl Bling N Things